-In an ideal world, horses would be fed as they have evolved to be fed ie on a high fibre diet only.
-After all, a wild horse is quite capable of galloping for considerable distances when required without having to stop for a quick top up of hard feed.
-So how much starch does your performance horse really need and what other sources of energy can be used if your horse is starch intolerant?
+In an ideal world, horses should be fed as they have evolved to ie on a free choice high fibre diet.
+After all, wild horses are quite capable of galloping for considerable distances without any hard feed.
+So if you’re feeding starch – the right levels are crucial for good digestive health.
+However, how much does your performance horse really need?
+What other sources of energy can be used if your horse is starch intolerant?

-Energy can be supplied to the horse in different forms such as fat, carbohydrate or protein and is also available from body reserves of glycogen stored in the muscles and liver or from fat distributed throughout the horse’s body.
+Energy can be supplied to the horse in different forms such as fat, carbohydrate or protein.
+It’s also available from body reserves of glycogen stored in the muscles and liver, or from fat stores in the horse’s body.

 To avoid risk of gastric ulcer syndrome